zio/zio-logging/docs/log-filter.md

 ## Configuration

-the configuration for filter (`zio.logging.LogFilter.LogLevelByNameConfig`) has the following structure:
+the configuration for filter (`zio.logging.LogFilter.LogLevelByNameConfig`) has the following configuration structure:

 ```
 {